 AI use case: contract reviews

-There is a great real-life example of using AI to optimize the processes around the papersork from Deloitte: a DocQMiner app that can analyze contracts.
+There is a great real-life example of using AI to optimize the processes around the paperwork from Deloitte: a DocQMiner app that can analyze contracts.
 It’s a user-friendly application that can be used by analysts to review contracts.
 How does it work?
 The app features a bot named Robin.
 After feeding him with a number of contracts, Robin gives suggestions of what needs to be reviewed, for example, the start date of a contract.
 It saves a lot of time as the number of contracts to review is high.
-You can read about this amazing AI-based app here.
+You can read about this amazing AI-based app at the Deloitte site.

 Better Usage of Data in the FMCG sector